-- You can use normal yogurt or low fat depending on what you prefer.
-There is very little difference in terms of texture, some low varieties have a lot of sugar in them though.
+- You can use regular yogurt or low fat depending on what you prefer.
+There is very little difference regarding texture, and some low-fat varieties have a lot of sugar in them though.

 Nutritional information for this smoothie can be found below.
-This information is an estimate but will hopefully help anyone who is keeping track of what they drink and eat.
+This information is an estimate but will hopefully be helpful if you're looking to keep track of what you eat and drink.

 There are quite a few positives about this smoothie that I should point out.
-You will find that it is high in calcium, vitamin C and B6.
-It also low in cholesterol and sodium.
-As with most smoothies it is high in sugar this is because of the fruit and honey.
-If you want you can leave the honey out if you’re wanting to reduce your sugar intake.
+You will find that it is high in calcium, vitamin C, and B6.
+It also is low in cholesterol and sodium.
+As with most smoothies, it is high in sugar this is because of the fruit and honey.
+If you want, you can leave the honey out if you're going to reduce your sugar intake.